Set-DbaNetworkCertificate

 Description

-Sets the network certificate for SQL Server instance.
+Sets the network certificate for SQL Server instance in two possible ways.
 This setting is found in Configuration Manager.

 This command also grants read permissions for the service account on the certificate’s private key.